$50 Off Any Repair

 Remove any yard debris from around the condenser unit.
 Trim grass and shrubs if they’re blocking airflow.

 Next, remove the top cover and protective grilles.
-Clean the fins with a soft brush and vacuum them with a brush attachment.
-The fins are delicate, so take care not to bend or damage them.
+Clean the fins with a soft-bristled brush, then vacuum them with a brush attachment.
+The fins are delicate; please do not bend or damage them.

 If you cover the motor and wiring with plastic, you can use a garden hose to spray away any remaining dust and debris from the fins.

 Tip: Check your owner’s manual.
-If it calls for lubricating the motor, you can take care of that after cleaning the condenser.
+If it calls for lubricating the motor, you can do so after cleaning the condenser.

 For the DIYer who doesn’t enjoy the messier jobs, an HVAC service contractor can always lubricate the motor during routine service.